PaulAnnekov/direct_js_interop/README.md

 }]);
 ```

-you write this (IDE understands you):
+you write this (and IDE understands you):

 ```
 $('div').each((index, element) {